estark37/estark37.github.io/_posts/2021-09-14-splitting-up-trust.md

 about this).
 In most applications that I can think of, individual queries can be sensitive in particular circumstances, even if they aren’t linked to particular users.
-For example, anonymous DNS queries usually aren’t sensitive, but occasionally they are -- for example, an uptick of traffic to a particular hostname, even if not linked to specific users, might indicate an impending product launch.
+For example, anonymous DNS queries usually aren’t sensitive, but occasionally they are -- an uptick of traffic to a particular hostname, even if not linked to specific users, might indicate an impending product launch.
 I’ve also often seen developers assume that URLs are not sensitive if they are not linked to a particular user, but as noted above, capability URLs are a counter-example to this belief.

 In addition, in many browsing applications, side channels may be a threat to unlinkability.
 For example, the attacker may be able to distinguish which